 A quick but comprehensive list of the best coffee stocks to buy in 2021

-Coffee, after water and tea, is the most consumed beverage in the world.
+Let's be honest, America Loves it's Coffee, in fact - after water and tea, is the most consumed beverage in the world.
 Since time immemorial, coffee has been a mainstay in the lives of countless human beings and, to many, it's nothing less than an essential good.

 1. Keurig Dr. Pepper (NASDAQ: KDP)